kpaulsen97/blog1/website1/content/posts/mypost.md

 Below you will find two interactive plots.
 Just by selecting or deselecting in the legend the type of energy, you will have visualizations accordingly: for example, just by ticking Oil, you will have visualizations regarding the oil energy percentage of a certain country.

 {{< include-html "content/posts/india.html" >}}
 India, which had the biggest increase in emissions in the last 30 years, appears to be using a high percentage of oil, coal and gas, the energy types with the highest emissions.
-Negligeble amount of sustainable energy types, with an actual decrease of hydro energy during the years.
+Negligible amount of sustainable energy types, with an actual decrease of hydro energy during the years.

 So one of the countries with the highest emissions appears to be using a very low percentage of "green" energy types.
 What about the country with the lowest emissions per population size, Sweden?